Holiday pay on termination of employment will be one of the elements when calculating an employee’s final salary.

-There is no automatic right to carry over unused leave into the following year, unless the employment contract allows for this or the COVID-19 provisions apply.
+There is no automatic right to carry over unused leave into the following year, unless the employment contract allows for this.

 This means that any entitlement to holiday pay on termination of employment will generally depend on how much of the annual leave year has passed and whether or not the employee has been allowed to carry over any unused leave from a previous year under their contract.

 All workers are entitled to one week’s pay for each week of statutory leave that they take, whereby the amount of pay an individual receives will depend on the amount of days or hours they work and how they are paid for this time.

 The principle is that pay received by someone while they are on holiday should reflect what they would have earned if they had been at work, although the way in which this is calculated can differ depending on the nature of the contract.

 For example, for a zero hours worker, where their working pattern is not guaranteed or fixed, a week’s pay for the purposes of paid holiday entitlement will usually be based on the worker’s average pay from the previous 52 weeks prior to the calculation date.
 This is known as the holiday pay reference period.

 Is there a formula for calculating final holiday pay?

 In the absence of any contractual agreement that provides otherwise, payment in lieu of unused holiday on termination of employment can be calculated using the following formula: (A x B) – C, where A is the minimum period of leave to which the individual is entitled; B is the proportion of the annual leave year that expired before the termination date; and C is the period of leave already taken by the individual between the beginning of the leave year and the termination date.